 31 42 2 000 001—-US steering head bearing adapter bushing for 31 42 2000 000 bearing two required

 The Earle’s fork steering bearings

 The original steering bearings are simple ball bearings.
-They would wear and have a notch in the straight ahead position.
+They would wear and have a notch in the straight-ahead position.
 The bearings had to be adjusted fairly often if one wanted them to last.
-A modification to tapered roller bearings is now available.
+A modification to tapered roller bearings that is available from Vech.
 I highly recommend it.

 The 68-69 year models with telescopic forks (part of the /2 series) are often called the “US” models.
-They have old style ball bearings.
-While the system is exactly the same as the Earle’s forks, the bearing races are slightly different.
+They have ball bearings.
+While the system is the same as for Earle’s forks, the bearing races are slightly different.
 The US ball bearings didn’t last very long and were also hard to adjust.
-Replacement of the US bearings can be done with tapered roller bearings, similar to the /5 type.
+Replacement of the US bearings can be done with tapered roller bearings, similar to the /5.
 They are superior to the ball type.
-You may know them as “Timken bearings” for one of the most famous companies that make them.
+You may know them as “Timken bearings” because of one of the most famous companies that make them.

-As motorcycle steering bearings they never complete more than 1/4 of a full turn.
-During most riding they only experience a few degrees of rotation.
+As motorcycle steering bearings, they never complete more than 1/4 of a full turn.
+During most riding, they only experience a few degrees of rotation.
 They also are subjected to every bump in the road while the rollers are in the same spot.
-Those bumps are “hammering” the bearings while they are in only one place.
-Eventually the bearing races get notched in the “dead ahead” position.
-The typical symptom is that at 20-30 mph the bike seems to “hunt” or “wander” around a lot.
+Those bumps are “hammering” the bearings in only one place.
+Eventually, the bearing races get notched in the “dead ahead” position.
+The typical symptom is that at 20-30 mph, the bike seems to “hunt” or “wander” around a lot.
 It is similar to the steering damper being tightened up too much.
 Change the bearings.
 This job isn’t trivial for the telescopic forks, refer to my page on “fork alignment” for more info.

 Types of adjusters

-The early ones, 1968-71, have an adjustable split collar and the later ones have a standard locking nut.
-You will see both and how to adjust them correctly.
+The early ones, 1968-71, have an adjustable split collar, and the later ones have a standard locking nut.
+You will read about both and learn how to adjust them correctly.

 1968-71 Split collar and locking clamp